jerith/Platform-Guild/language-guides/python/language.rst

 Ouch.

+The explanation for the above is that :func:`~collections.namedtuple`\ s are first and foremost, *tuples*.
+They will degrade into tuples for comparisons, and field names are strictly for readability -- they assign names to ultimately *positional* components.
+Introducing the concept of positionality to a fresh, new class is not often intentional -- an arbitrary class' fields should not be orderable in some arbitrary order.

 This gotcha is also an illustrative example of the dangers of inheritance in general, and more specifically of the dangers of overly loose type comparisons.